Table of Contents

 It is especially important to seek medical attention if an infant or toddler has been injured.
 They are too young to communicate their injuries, and they may not be able to express their pain in the same way an older child or adult would.

-If you suspect that your child has suffered any injuries as a result of a crib or playpen accident, you must see a trusted physician.
-In case you decide to pursue litigation down the road, an official record of the incident and your child’s injuries will be available to you.
+If you suspect that your child has suffered any injuries as a result of a crib or playpen accident, see a qualified physician.
+In case you decide to pursue litigation down the road, your records of the incident and your childโs injuries can help your case.
 An injury lawyer can advise you on the other documents and evidence you may need.

 Take Pictures Of The Product That Caused The Injury